ulritter/FrozenPengu/README.md

 So I decided to completely re-write this game from scratch using parts of the original artwork and sound effects.
 And, as opposed to fiddling around with old Java code I wanted to create a  modern implementation using Swift and the SpriteKit physics engine so that I wouldn't have to bother too much with object dynamics.

 The current implementation is fairly straightforward without too many bells and whistles.
 It is a pure single player game where the user can switch between two different bubble styles (plain or with marks for color blind people), and sound effects can be toggled.
-It also was designed to be vintage by default so I kept the original appearance and scale ratio even though the game does not occupy the entire screen (which is not a flaw according to my experience).
+It also was designed to be vintage by default so I kept the original appearance and scale ratio even though the game does not occupy the entire screen (which is not a flaw to game experience - at least to my observation).

 Additionally, the game provides to playmodes: a puzzle mode where you can solve levels of varying diificulty, and an arcade mode where the game provides a continuous flow of bubbles moving down.